Adnanghanchi/Odoo-Invoice-Integration/README.rst

 Support
 -------

-For any issues or inquiries, please contact [].
+For any issues or inquiries, please contact.